Royal road progression: Western music

 In Western music, the progression is sometimes seen without the seventh notes, or with some substitution for one of the chords in the progression.
 Examples include:

-Classical pieces that use this progression
+The Princess Kenny theme from South Park also used this chord progression.
+It contains western music imitating Japanese anime.

+In classical music

-Sergei Rachmaninoff's 2nd symphony features a IV–V7–iii–vi–ii7–V7–I sequence in the third movement.
+Sergei Rachmaninoff's Symphony No. 2 features a IV–V7–iii–vi–ii7–V7–I sequence in the third movement.

+Camille Saint-Saens' Aquarium movement from The Carnival of the Animals features an Am-F(Aug5)-G-E7 chord progression in A minor.